 Remedies:

-Visibility, credit, and metrics are critical for motivating data sharing.
-Agencies can embed citation guidance in metadata and track dataset reuse through COUNTER-compliant dashboards or DataCite APIs.Best Practice 7: Build Community Through Co-Development and Mutual Benefit
+Best Practice 6: Incentivize and Track Data Sharing and Reuse Visibility, credit, and metrics are critical for motivating data sharing.
+Agencies can embed citation guidance in metadata and track dataset reuse through COUNTER-compliant dashboards or DataCite APIs.

-Effective data stewardship requires collaboration between biologists, Indigenous communities, managers, and data professionals.
+Best Practice 7: Build Community Through Co-Development and Mutual Benefit Effective data stewardship requires collaboration between biologists, Indigenous communities, managers, and data professionals.
 Participatory design ensures that systems and standards meet user needs and are adopted over time.
+Practical application: Facilitate cross-jurisdictional working groups to co-develop data standards and align on shared outcomes for priority datasets.

-Best Practice | Summary | Practical Applications |
+Best Practice | Practical Applications |

-1. Make Data Governance Explicit to Support Trust and Reuse | Establishing clear governance structures ensures quality, accountability, and compliance with FAIR and CARE principles.
-It enables trust and long-term stewardship across multi-organizational projects. | - Document roles and responsibilities using a Data Product Governance Charter and structured frameworks (e.g., DACI or RACI). - Integrate CARE principles to respect Indigenous data rights. - Form a governance or oversight committee to review data structures, timelines, and agreements. |
+1. Make Data Governance Explicit to Support Trust and Reuse.
+Establishing clear governance structures ensures quality, accountability, and compliance with FAIR and CARE principles.
+It enables trust and long-term stewardship across multi-organizational projects. | - Document roles and responsibilities using a Data Product Governance Charter and structured frameworks (e.g., DACI or RACI). - Integrate CARE principles to respect Indigenous data rights. - Form a governance or oversight committee to review data standards, timelines, and agreements. |

-2. Reuse Proven Infrastructure to Save Time and Increase Interoperability | Leveraging existing platforms and technologies reduces costs and improves long-term interoperability and sustainability. | - Use domain-specific repositories like OBIS or GBIF. - Publish and archive data with KNB or Zenodo. |
+2. Reuse Proven Infrastructure to Save Time and Increase Interoperability.
+Leveraging existing platforms and technologies reduces costs and improves long-term interoperability and sustainability. | - Use domain-specific repositories like OBIS or GBIF. - Publish and archive data with KNB or Zenodo. |

-3. Make Data, People, Projects, and Outputs Discoverable, Linked and Citable with PIDs | Persistent identifiers (PIDs) connect data with researchers, institutions, and outputs—supporting data citation, reuse, and automated attribution. | - Encourage use of ORCID iDs for researchers. - Use ROR IDs for institutions. - Assign DOIs via DataCite for data packages. - Embed DOIs in dashboards and metadata. |
+3. Make Data, People, Projects, and Outputs Discoverable, Linked and Citable with PIDs.
+Persistent identifiers (PIDs) connect data with researchers, institutions, and outputs—supporting data citation, reuse, and automated attribution. | - Encourage use of ORCID iDs for researchers. - Use ROR IDs for institutions. - Assign DOIs via DataCite for data packages. - Embed DOIs in dashboards and metadata. |

-4. Use Shared Data Models, Vocabularies and Metadata to Enable Integration | Common vocabularies, metadata standards, and ontologies support integration across systems and preserve semantic meaning. | - Adopt ISO 19115, EML, or DataCite metadata standards. - Model datasets using the Darwin Core Data Package. - Use controlled vocabularies or ontologies with PIDs. |
+4. Use Shared Data Models, Ontologies and Metadata to Enable Integration.
+Common vocabularies, metadata standards, and ontologies support integration across systems and preserve semantic meaning. | - Adopt ISO 19115, EML, or DataCite metadata standards. - Re-use terms defined in Salmon Domain Ontology - Model datasets using the Darwin Core Data Package Model. |

-5. Store Data in Ways That Others Can Easily Access and Use | Structured and accessible data formats ensure usability, reduce wrangling, and support integration with analytical tools and applications. | - Provide APIs using FastAPI, Flask, or Django REST. - Archive in trusted repositories (e.g., GBIF, FRDR, USGS). - Use GitHub-Zenodo for DOI assignment and preservation. |
+5. Store and Analyze Data in Ways That Others Can Easily Access, Use and Trust.
+Structured and accessible data formats ease reusability, and support integration with analytical tools and applications while data analyzed or wrangled using programmatic scripts (R, Python etc.) enable reproducibility and increase trust. | - Provide APIs using FastAPI, Flask, or Django REST. - Archive in trusted repositories (e.g., GBIF, FRDR, USGS). - Write scripts in a programming language to wrangle, transform, and analyze data - Use GitHub to host code for collaboration and transparency and the GitHub / Zenodo integration for DOI assignment and preservation. |

-6. Incentivize and Track Data Sharing and Reuse | Recognizing data contributors and tracking reuse promotes a culture of sharing and supports professional recognition. | - License data with CC-BY 4.0. - Include citation text and visible credit fields. - Use COUNTER metrics and DataCite APIs to monitor reuse. - Encourage dataset citation in references. |
+6. Incentivize and Track Data Sharing and Reuse.
+Recognizing data contributors and tracking reuse promotes a culture of sharing and supports professional recognition. | - License data with CC-BY 4.0. - Include citation text and visible credit fields. - Use COUNTER metrics and DataCite APIs to monitor reuse. - Encourage dataset citation in references. |

-7. Build Community Through Co-Development and Mutual Benefit | Engaging users early ensures tools and standards meet real-world needs and enhances long-term stewardship. | - Participate in RDA Salmon Interest Group. - Facilitate workshops for metadata and vocabulary alignment. - Support community-engaged research with tangible benefits. |
+7. Build Community Through Co-Development and Mutual Benefit.
+Engaging users early ensures tools and standards meet real-world needs and enhances long-term stewardship. | - Participate in RDA Salmon Interest Group. - Facilitate workshops for metadata and vocabulary alignment. - Support community-engaged research with tangible benefits. |

 Conclusion

 But this limitation also reveals an opportunity.
 By adopting shared best practices in data governance, metadata standardization, persistent identification, infrastructure reuse, and community co-development we can radically improve the transparency, reusability, and interoperability of salmon data.
 A coordinated, future-oriented data stewardship strategy can transform the role of salmon data in science and management.
-The case study presented in this paper—drawn from one of the Pacific Region’s most influential salmon survival syntheses(Peterman and Dorner 2012)—illustrates how technical and social data management gaps directly obstructed efforts to answer pressing questions.
+The case study presented in this paper—drawn from one of the Pacific Region’s most influential salmon survival syntheses (Peterman and Dorner 2012)—illustrates how technical and social data management gaps directly obstructed efforts to answer pressing questions.
 If some of the best practices we propose had been adopted by the data producers—such as documenting their datasets more thoroughly, storing data in accessible formats, or using persistent identifiers—substantial time and resources could have been saved.
 The case offers a clear and cautionary tale, as well as a hopeful roadmap.

 The emergence of the data stewardship role (Plotkin 2014) represents one of the most critical institutional shifts needed to realize this vision.
 Historically, the work of managing, documenting, and maintaining data has been diffuse and undervalued—often falling to biologists without support, training, or recognition.
 As the volume and complexity of scientific data grow, so too does the need for clearly defined data stewardship responsibilities embedded within research teams and organizations.
 Training biologists in the principles and practices of data stewardship—while also supporting dedicated professionals who specialize in this work—is essential to sustaining trustworthy, reusable, and interoperable salmon data systems.